How to Bind a Quilt – no hand sewing required!

-2. Sew the strips together at right angles as seen above.
+2. Sew the strips together by sewing right on the line.

 Repeat to join all of your binding strips.

 4. Fold the binding in half lengthwise (wrong sides together) and press.

 Make sure your quilt sandwich is ready – quilted, trimmed, and squared up.

 In order to sew the binding entirely by machine (no hand sewing), use a 1/4’’ seam allowance to sew it to your quilt.

 If possible, use a walking foot (or even feed foot) for attaching quilt binding.
 It helps prevent puckering.